opensearch-project/documentation-website/_observing-your-data/alerting/per-document-monitors.md

 You can query each [trigger]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/triggers/) using up to 10 tags, adding the tag as a single trigger condition instead of specifying a single query.
 The [Alerting plugin]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/) processes the trigger conditions from all queries as a logical `OR` operation, so if any of the query conditions are met, it triggers an alert.
 The Alerting plugin then tells the [Notifications plugin]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/) to send the alert notification to a channel.

+You can only use _tags_, that is, labels that can be applied to multiple queries to combine them with the logical `OR`` operation, in a per document monitor.
+{. :note}

 ## Document findings

+The Alerting plugin creates a list of _Findings_ that contain metadata about which document matches each query.
+A _Finding_ is a record of a document identified by the per document monitor query as meeting the alert condition.
+Key components of a finding include the document ID, timestamp, alert condition details.
+Findings are stored in the Findings index, `.opensearch-alerting-finding*`.

-The Alerting plugin creates a list of document findings that contain metadata about which document matches each query.
-Security Analytics can use the document findings data to keep track of and analyze the query data separately from the alert processes.
+Security Analytics can use the findings data to keep track of and analyze the query data separately from the alert processes.
 See [Working with findings]({{site.url}}{{site.baseurl}}/security-analytics/usage/findings/) to learn more.
+{: .note}

 The Alerting API also provides a _document-level monitor_ that programmatically accomplishes the same function as the _per document monitor_ in OpenSearch Dashboards.
 See [Document-level monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#document-level-monitors) to learn more.